dcohen-dalton/csx/html/_sources/assignments/2-riemann/riemann.rst.txt

 * `Oracle - Inheritance Tutorial <https://docs.oracle.com/javase/tutorial/java/IandI/subclasses.html>`_
 * `Oracle - Abstract Tutorial <https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html>`_

-As shown in the JavaDoc, the ``AbstractRiemann`` class which you will create will be an **abstract class**.
+As shown in the `JavaDoc <https://kjergens.github.io/csxdocs-build/_static/riemann-javadoc/riemannsum/Riemann.html>`_, the ``AbstractRiemann`` class which you will create will be an **abstract class**.
 As such, you will never directly construct a ``new AbstractRiemann()``; instead, you will create **child classes** (also known as **subclasses**) of ``AbstractRiemann`` for each Riemann sum rule.
 In this way, you